Hikers in Russian Ridge Open Space Preserve / photo by Lanette Otvos

 Approximate Total Miles

+RESCHEDULED for fall, date TBD.
 What do you think of when you hear coyotes howl and yip?
 Celebrated as the crooners of “America’s original national anthem” by author Dan Flores, these wild song dogs have loped in and out of human society, and our consciousness, for millennia.
 On this moderately-paced hike in a preserve known for its coyote population, join Interpretive Specialist Katie Renz and Docent Naturalists Marie Faust Evitt and Nancy Weintraub to learn about the natural and cultural history of this adaptable canine in our midst and consider our interconnected futures.
+(Note: This route has a steep downhill section; please wear shoes with good tread and bring hiking poles if you wish.
+It is forecast to be very hot; most of the trail is relatively exposed.
+Please bring sunscreen, a wide-brimmed hat, more water than you think you'll need, and anything else you may need be comfortable on a summer's day in the grasslands.)

 Where to Meet